yasinak/TestChanel/README.md

 The Presenters used the Alamofire API to get the data for the Openweathermap API and delivers it to the ViewControllers.

 I choose this architecture because it is sufficient for the need of this little project...

+## Test
+I used XCTest for the test of the project, and I have 83,2% of code coverage.

+## Scheme
+I have 2 schemes:
+- TestChanel for the PRODUCTION version
+The app name is TestChanel.
+The Bundle identifier is com.yas.TestChanel

+- TestChanel-dev for the DEVELOPMENT version
+The app name is TestChanel-dev.
+The DEVELOPMENT version has the DEVELOPMENT flag.
+The Bundle identifier is com.yas.TestChanel-dev